By Dr. Billy Graham

 First, God hates a proud look.
-The Bible says, “Pride goes before destruction, and a haughty spirit before a fall” (Proverbs 16:18).
-It says, “those who walk in pride He is able to put down” (Daniel 4:37).
+The Bible says, “Pride goes before destruction, and a haughty spirit before a fall” (Pro.
+16:18).
+It says, “those who walk in pride He is able to put down” (Dan.
+4:37).
 And again the Bible says, “Behold, I am against you, O most haughty one!”
-(Jeremiah 50:31).
+(Jer.
+50:31).

 In almost every instance in the Bible, as well as in life, pride is associated with failure, not success.
 We hear a great deal about the inferiority complex, but the superiority complex of pride is seldom spoken of.
 Pride caused the fall of Lucifer, and he became Satan, the devil.

 Pride keeps thousands away from Christ today.
 What will my friends say?
 What will my family think?
 Will my reputation be affected if I become a Christian?

 Jesus said, “And whoever exalts himself will be humbled, and he who humbles himself will be exalted” (Mat.
 23:12).
 The entrance to the Kingdom of Heaven is gained through your coming in humility.

 The greatest act of humility in the history of the universe was when Jesus Christ stooped to die on the cross of Calvary.
 And before anyone can get to Heaven, they must kneel at the foot of the cross and acknowledge that they are a sinner, that they have broken the commandments of God and that they need the grace of God in Christ.
 No one can come proudly to the Savior.